Frequently Asked Questions

 - When submitting verification documents to our office, be sure all documents requiring a signature are signed, all worksheets are fully completed (include numerical value or if zero, write zero, do not leave answers blank), and student’s name and ID # are on every document.
 Submit copies, and keep originals for your own personal records.

-- Many times the documentation we receive is not complete.
+- There are many occasions where the documentation we receive is not complete.
 Once reviewed, it may be determined that additional information is required to complete verification.
 If this is requested of you, please provide it as soon as possible as we process all paperwork in date of receipt order which would delay your aid.

 Awarding Financial Aid